woocommerce/qit-cli/README.md

 - `qit run:e2e my-extension --php_version=8.2 --woocommerce_version=rc --wordpress_version=rc` - Same as above, but with the release candidate versions of WooCommerce and WordPress, or latest stable if none available.
 - `qit run:e2e my-extension --zip` - Runs the tests using an unreleased development build zip.
 - `qit run:e2e my-extension --additional_wordpress_plugins=gutenberg` - Activates the "Gutenberg" feature plugin in the test environment as well.
-- `qit run:e2e my-extension --optional_features=hpos` - Enables the WooCommerce "High Performance Order Storage" in the test site.
+- `qit run:e2e my-extension --optional_features=hpos` - Enables the [WooCommerce "High Performance Order Storage"](https://developer.woocommerce.com/roadmap/high-performance-order-storage/) feature in the test site.

 You can use these parameters individually or in combination to create different scenarios for your tests.
 Run `qit run:<test-type> --help` to see all the available options.
 Different test types will have different options to choose from.